milkylainen/stm32mp1sign/README.md

 # stm32mp1sign

+Raison d'être:
+Signing stm32mp1 headers is a STM closed source affair.
+A tool part of a large software package (CubeProgrammer).
+Very cumbersome to try to integrate in a normal build environment.
+All is needed is some plain cryptography. stm32mp1sign is written in C.

 **_THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT._**

 stm32mp1sign is a C replacement for STM32MP_SigningTool_CLI (closed source) in STM32CubeProgrammer.